yoyowallet/drf-react-template-framework/README.md

 ```python
 choice_text = serializers.CharField(default='example text')
 ```
+Note: This has no effect on `list` actions.

 ##### Style
 The DRF `style` parameter is a `dict` and is therefore used for a number of different parameters.